srsran/srsRAN_Project_docs/docs/source/user_manuals/source/outputs.rst

 JSON Metrics
 ************

-srsRAN Projects supports the reporting of the console metrics to a JSON file over UDP socket.
+|project_name| supports the reporting of the console metrics to a JSON file over UDP socket.
 This is used to generate the output seen in the :ref:`GrafanaGUI <grafana_gui>`.

 The metrics can be received and written to a file using a Python script.
 To do this a Python UDP receiver is needed.